Marrakesh Style Interior Design: - Key Elements and Real-Home Inspiration

 Marrakesh style isn’t shy about arches, niches, and alcoves.
 If building an archway isn't possible, use wall decals or painted outlines above doorways or windows.
 Tuck collectibles or candles into existing niches and add small curved shelves to echo this iconic silhouette.

-Fill shelves or sideboards with Moroccan pottery and ceramics in bold patterns.
+Fill the shelves or sideboards with Moroccan-inspired pottery and ceramics in vivid patterns.
 Start with a statement tagine, a set of tea glasses, or hand-painted plates.
-Mix antique market finds with budget-friendly reproductions to capture that layered, collected-over-time look.
+Mix antique market finds with budget-friendly reproductions to achieve the layered look.

 Instead of heavy drapes, add beaded curtains to doorways for a dose of color, or use bamboo or woven blinds to gently filter light.
 These details can soften harsh sunlight and add a playful, textural element to windows or room dividers alike.